Child Play Therapy (Ages 3-12)

 Why can’t I schedule a full session, only a phone call?

-Existing clients can schedule any type of session during available hours.
-Prospective clients can only schedule a free 15-minute consult call.
-Before scheduling a first full session, I want to make sure that I am the right therapist for you.
+Existing clients can use the client portal to schedule any type of session during available hours.
+Prospective clients can only schedule a call to inquire about setting up a first session.
+Before scheduling a first session, we want to see if I am the right therapist for you.
 A good fit between client and the type of issues the therapist can treat is crucial to the success of treatment.
+The purpose of the initial call is to see whether we should book the first session.
+It is not a free consultation.
+Case material will be discussed on the first session.

-Also, during consult, I will address medical insurance.
-If I cannot address your therapy needs or if I do not take your insurance, I will try to find a referral for you.
+Also, during the initial call, I will address medical insurance.
+If I cannot address your therapy needs or if you need to use in-network insurance, we will not book a session.